sinc-dev/omni-cms-sinc/web/BUILD_OPTIMIZATION.md

 ### Build Fails with Turbopack Error

 - Ensure `TURBOPACK=0` is set in Cloudflare Pages environment variables
-- Verify the build script sets `TURBOPACK=0` in the environment
+- Verify the build script sets `TURBOPACK=0` in the environment and command
 - Check build logs for "Next.js 16.0.3 (Turbopack)" - should show without "(Turbopack)"
+- Verify `turbopack.root` is configured in `next.config.ts` (fixes root detection errors)
+- If you see "We couldn't find the Next.js package" error, ensure `turbopack.root` points to monorepo root

 ### Monorepo Installing All Workspaces